iquasere/reCOGnizer/README.md

 ## Installing reCOGnizer

-To install reCOGnizer, clone this repository and run the install script:
+To install reCOGnizer, simply run: ```conda install -c conda-forge -c bioconda recognizer```

+### From source

+reCOGnizer can also be installed from source by running:
 ```
 git clone https://github.com/iquasere/reCOGnizer.git
 sudo reCOGnizer/install.bash
 ```

-### With Bioconda

-reCOGnizer can also be installed with Conda!
-Many thanks to [Devon Ryan](https://github.com/dpryan79) for his precious help!

-Install:  ```conda install -c conda-forge -c bioconda recognizer```

-Test installation: ```recognizer.py -v```

-**Warning:** running with Conda is better performed using the -rd parameter to store the databases and other resources in a directory of your choice.
-Doing so will prevent reCOGnizer from putting these files in unexpected locations.
+To test that reCOGnizer was correctly installed, run: ```recognizer.py -v```

 ## Annotation with reCOGnizer

 The simplest way to run reCOGnizer is to just specify the fasta filename and an output directory - though even the output directory is not mandatory.
 It is recommended that a "resources" directory is specified to store the databases that reCOGnizer requires.
 ```
-recognizer.py -f input_file.fasta -o recognizer_output -rd resources_directory
+recognizer.py -f input_file.fasta -o output_directory
 ```

 ## Output